Commands

 Invoking Commands in code

-method on this object, while passing in the command model.
+Each command has an object accessible in the code: App.Commands.ExampleCommand.
+You can invoke a command by calling the InvokeAsync(ExampleCommandModel model) method on this object, while passing in the command model.

 This method immediately invokes the command, and proceeds to the next line.
 Notably this means the code does not wait for the command to finish executing, and cannot use the command's result.
 When dealing with synchronous commands, the invoked command begins executing only after the invoker command has finished.